TheDMSGroup/mautic-contact-source/README.md

 - [x] Caps: Rules to limit the quantity of successful contacts can be received.
 - [x] Logging: Log statistics on contact ingestion, provide charts when viewing a source in the UI.
 - [x] Self-Documentation: Each source (API) generates a public documentation page for a third party (optional).
+- [x] Imports: Allows you to assign an import to a Source and Campaign destination.

 ## Todo
 - [ ] Campaign Required Fields: The fields being used within a campaign should percolate upward to the Source, updating required fields.